matildagaddi/power-outage-attacks/README.md

 ## Hypothesis Testing

-Null Hypothesis: the distribution of North American Electric Reliability Corportation (NERC) regions in terms of power outages caused by an intentional attack is equal compared to other causes combined.
+Null Hypothesis: the distribution of North American Electric Reliability Corportation (NERC) regions in terms of power outages caused by an intentional attack is the same compared to other causes combined.

 Alternate Hypothesis: the distribution of NERC regions in terms of power outages caused by an intentional attack is different than other causes combined.